jonnonz1/nz-statute-book/acts/public/2003/racing-act-2003.md

 ### 19 Who presides at meetings
 (1) The chairperson must preside at all meetings of the governing body at which the chairperson is present.
 (2) If the chairperson is not present, or if there is no chairperson, the deputy chairperson, if present, must preside.
-(3) The Board members present must appoint 1 of their number to be the chairperson for the meeting if- (a) the chairperson or the deputy chairperson is not present; or (b) there is no chairperson and no deputy chairperson.
+(3) The Board members present must appoint one of their number to be the chairperson for the meeting if— (a) the chairperson or the deputy chairperson is not present; or (b) there is no chairperson and no deputy chairperson.
 (4) A person appointed under subclause (3) has and may exercise all the powers, duties, and functions of the chairperson for the purposes of the meeting.